Social media sharing is a big thing nowadays.

 Instead of being just happy, the mango tree could have been delighted if it could produce some mangoes.
 It doesn’t matter if they were sweet or sour, small or big, juicy or dry, or whatever.

+The same is true for humans.
 Instead of regurgitating other people’s stuff, why not create your own?
 It doesn’t matter what but create something.
+This.
+That.
 Anything.

+Between, have you ever thought about why you share so many photos online?
 I know you’ll hate me for revealing it, but it’s a sacrifice I am willing to make.
 So, ahem.
 Here you go:

-You feel you’re not good enough.
+Because deep inside, you suspect you’re not good enough.

-Think about it: Why do you upload your pics online, anyway?
-So, people could comment on them, right?
+Think about it: Why do you upload your pics online, so many of them anyway?
+So people could comment on them, right?
 And say what?
-That you were looking so pretty in the pink dress?
+That you were looking so pretty in that pink dress?

 (Read: “You scratch mine, and I’ll scratch yours.”
 I meant “Back.”
 What were you thinking?
 Oh, you dirty mind!) 🙂